ayusht9/todolist/README.md

 This program can create and manage agenda for a month.

-Agendas for multiple months can be created worked upon.
+Agendas for multiple months can be created and worked upon.